inputduck/RPS/readme.md

 # A very basic implementation of Rock Paper Scissors

-## Alpha version complete - 09/02/2022
+## Full version complete - 03/03/2022

 1. Buttons work
-2. Title displays correctly
-3. Design is responsive (sort of)
+2. Design is responsive (sort of)
-4. One hilarious slogan is presented on page load
+3. A different outrageous slogan is presented on each page load

-I am still working on it as we speak, so this is very much not a finished version.
-I just wanted to have a definitely completed start point.
-It's going to be much more involved as it goes on.
-Probably more involved than paper rock scissors needs to be.
-But it's my project and I'm having fun.

-Complete version will include:

-1. Graphics for each move
-2. Animated things
-3. Scores
-4. A reset button
-5. A different slogan for each round
-6. Mobile friendly
+4. Dystopian background installed
+5. Move buttons replaced with play again button once round is over

+I am calling this one complete.
+It's as close to how I imagined it as I can get right now short of learning how to make wireframe animations like the old hitchikers guide to the galaxy TV series.
+The stuff I didn't implement is all stuff that I didn't need.
+I am happy with the sleek (sleek for nightmare future dystopia, anyway) look and feel of it.
+I don't think it needs anything else to make it complete.